 Downtown DSM Retail

 With $2 billion invested in Downtown DSM USA in 2018, Downtown DSM has seen an increase in housing, hotel rooms, retail sales and food and beverage sales, and annually, 13.7 million people travel to the region, many who experience meetings, connections and entertainment in Downtown DSM.
-In fact, retail sales are projected to increase 40 percent between the years 2017 and 2022 (EASI Demographics).
+In fact, retail sales are projected to increase 40% between the years 2017 and 2022 (EASI Demographics).

 For more information about Downtown DSM development and growth, contact Tim Leach, CEcD, Senior Vice President of Downtown Development.